• Skip to primary navigation

 For the filling, I went with a simple chocolate ganache flavored with hazelnut butter.
 Feel free to use peanut butter, almond butter, or even add a heart of strawberry jam!

-I hope you will love these Easter egg macarons, their crispy shell and rich chocolate hazelnut ganache makes them super addicting!
+I hope you will love these Easter egg macarons.
+Their crispy shell and rich chocolate hazelnut ganache make them super addicting!

 Vegan Chocolate Hazelnut Easter Egg Macarons

 Looking for more sweets to prepare for Easter?
-Check out these Vegan Praline Chocolates, Chocolate Dragon Eggs, or these Mini Pecan Praline Cups!
+Check out these Vegan Praline Chocolates!

 Let me know in the comments if you try this recipe!